arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 - Data in this directory is managed by the study team.
 - Data in this directory will be saved if the project is archived in Arcus.

-**Endpoints** data is differnt depending on the type of research.
+**Endpoints** data is different depending on the type of research.
 Please select what type(s) of data you would like more information about, you can select both:

 - [ ] omics data
 - [ ] clinical data